xcube-dev/xcube/README.md

 handy tool [Wicket](https://arthur-e.github.io/Wicket/sandbox-gmaps3.html).

 ## `xcube gen`
+Is used to generate data cubes.

     $ xcube gen --help
     Usage: xcube gen [OPTIONS] INPUT_FILES

       Generate data cube.
 Data cubes may be created in one go or successively in append mode, input by input.
 The input may be one or more input files or a pattern that may contain wildcards '?', '*', and '**'.

     Options:
-      --version                       Show the version and exit.
       -p, --proc INPUT_PROCESSOR      Input processor type name.
-The choices as input processor are: ['default', 'rbins-
+The choices as input processor are: [].
+Additional
-                                      seviri-highroc-scene-l2', 'rbins-seviri-
-                                      highroc-daily-l2', 'snap-olci-highroc-l2',
-                                      'snap-olci-cyanoalert-l2',
-                                      'vito-s2plus-l2'].
-Additional information
-                                      about input processors can be accessed by calling xcube generate_cube --info
+                                      information about input processors can be
+                                      accessed by calling xcube generate_cube
+                                      --info
       -c, --config CONFIG_FILE        Data cube configuration file in YAML format.
                                       More than one config input file is allowed.When passing several config files,